Question: "What does it mean that Jesus and believers are living stones in 1 Peter 2:4-5?"

 Elsewhere, Jesus is also described as the chief cornerstone upon which is built the universal church, a unified body of believers, both Jew and Gentile (Ephesians 2:19–22).
 Peter referenced Jesus as the cornerstone in Acts 4:11–12, stating that “salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved.”
 God accepts no one who refuses to become a part of His building.
 And God is just like all builders—He has a foundation upon which all workers must lay the stones of their lives (Matthew 7:24–27).

-Peter goes on to describe the living stones as those who are a “chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of the darkness into his wonderful light” (1 Peter 2:7-9).
+Peter goes on to describe the living stones as those who are a “chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of the darkness into his wonderful light” (1 Peter 2:7–9).
 Peter is saying that, as living stones, we have certain functions.
-As a “royal priesthood,” we are a “kingdom of priests” (Exodus 19:6) to which the Israelites were referred.
+As a “royal priesthood,” we are a “kingdom of priests,” a term that was used of Israel in Exodus 19:6.
 Also, in Revelation 1:6, we are called kings and priests, referring to the exalted rank and dignity which we will have in the future kingdom of heaven.
-Believers, in common with our Savior, will reign triumphant over all enemies and, having gained a victory over sin and death and hell, we will be reigning together with our King.
+Believers, in common with our Savior, will reign triumphantly over all enemies and, having gained a victory over sin and death and hell, we will be reigning together with our King.

 In the meantime, the function of the living stones is to “declare the praises” of Him who called us out of the darkness of sin into the light of life and glory.
 This is the “job description” of a living stone: a declarer of truth and love and light, both by our words and the life we live before others in the world.